Poo Bear

 Jason Paul Douglas Boyd, known professionally as Poo Bear, is an American singer, songwriter, and record producer.
 He is best known for his songwriting work for Canadian singer Justin Bieber, having been credited on each of his albums since his debut compilation album, Journals (2013).
 Boyd has written four Billboard Hot 100-number one singles with Bieber's performances on his remix of Luis Fonsi and Daddy Yankee's "Despacito" and his collaboration with DJ Khaled, "I'm the One", alongside his singles "Where Are Ü Now" and "What Do You Mean?".
 Furthermore, Boyd has written Bieber's top 40 singles "Intentions", "Forever", "I Don't Care", and "All That Matters".

 Prior, Boyd was credited on albums for R&B group 112, and co-wrote Usher's 2004 single "Caught Up", which peaked within the chart's top ten.
 He often writes for Scott Storch productions and co-writes in tandem with Sasha Sirota.
 He has also worked with artists such as Lil Wayne, Mariah Carey, Chris Brown, Ariana Grande, Pitbull, Sam Smith, David Guetta, Wiz Khalifa, Jennifer Lopez, 21 Savage, Ludacris, Foxy Brown, Skrillex, Ed Sheeran, Billie Eilish, Summer Walker, Future, Trey Songz, Travis Scott, Nas, Timbaland, Post Malone, Rick Ross, Bryson Tiller, Twista, Amerie, Zac Brown Band, and Fifth Harmony, alongside members of Destiny's Child, Wu-Tang Clan, and Migos.

 As a recording artist, Boyd signed with Capitol Records to release his debut studio album, Poo Bear Presents Bearthday Music (2018).
-The album featured the modestly successful hit "Hard 2 Face Reality" (featuring Justin Bieber and Jay Electronica).
-His debut single, "Would You Ever" (featuring Skrillex), was also decently successful.
-His second studio album, The Book of Nabeel, was released on the 18th of November, 2022.
-As MDMA, he would feature on Lupe Fiasco's "I Don't Wanna Care Right Now" and Trae tha Truth's "I'm On", the latter alongside Fiasco, Outkast's Big Boi, Wale, and Wiz Khalifa.
-Outside of recording music, he would launch the distribution platform Fwaygo in 2023.
+Its lead single, "Hard 2 Face Reality" (featuring Justin Bieber and Jay Electronica), entered the Bubbling Under Hot 100 chart, as well as several international charts.
+His second studio album, The Book of Nabeel (2022), was self-released.
+As MDMA, he guest performed on Lupe Fiasco's "I Don't Wanna Care Right Now" and Trae tha Truth's "I'm On".
+Outside of recording music, he created the distribution platform Fwaygo in 2023.